jokergoo/InteractiveComplexHeatmap/README.md

 There are also two functions for Shiny app development:

 - `InteractiveComplexHeatmapOutput()`: for the UI.
-- `MakeInteractiveComplexHeatmap()`: for processing on the sever side.
+- `renderInteractiveComplexHeatmap()`: for processing on the sever side.

 ```r
 ht = Heatmap(m)